think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 17th
 > Qiu shuxin's attitude to me is much better than last week, and she asked me to cook egg rice for her.
 I don't know what she means and should I cook it for her?

+### 18th
+> I ate dinner with my friends Tian yuefeng and Qiu shuxin.
+We talked a lot about my relation with Qiu shuxin and she rejected again because she thought being dating with me is not remunerative for her.
+I felt very disappointed because she had no love to me.
+I should let it go.